neocode24/mcp-demo/README.md

    - Replace `your-project-ref-here` with your Supabase project reference
    - Replace `your-db-password-here` with your Supabase database password
    - Replace `your-service-role-key-here` with your Supabase service role key
+   - Replace `your-figma-api-key-here` with your Figma Personal Access Token

 3. **Setup GitHub CLI** (separate from MCP):
    ```bash